natancox/stardog-docs/src/blog/content/posts/2014-01-10-scalability-improvements-in-stardog-21.md

 author = "Kendall Clark"
 +++

-The forthcoming [Stardog 2.1](http://stardog.com/) release improves query scalability by about 3 orders of magnitude and can handle 50 billion triples on a $10,000 server.~ We've never been overly concerned about Stardog scalability per se: first we wanted to make it easy to use; then we wanted to make it fast.
+The upcoming [Stardog 2.1](http://stardog.com/) release improves query scalability by about 3 orders of magnitude and can handle 50 billion triples on a $10,000 server.<!--more--> We've never been overly concerned about Stardog scalability per se: first we wanted to make it easy to use; then we wanted to make it fast.
 We just assumed we'd get around to make it *insanely scalable*, too.
 Stardog 2.1 makes giant